kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 }
 ```

-In the above example, FooField would be validated as a DNS label and have at least 4 characters which is expected.
-What might also be expected though is that BarField would be validated as a DNS label, have at least 4 characters, and have no more than 16 characters.
+In the above example, FooField would be validated as a DNS label and require at least 4 characters which is expected.
+What might also be expected though is that BarField would be validated as a DNS label, require at least 4 characters, and require having no more than 16 characters.
 INCORRECT!
 Due to Go's type system, the relationship of type Foo -> string is represented, but type Bar -> type Foo -> string is flattened to type Bar -> string.
 This leads to a currently open question around the severity of this potential UX issue as well potential solutions on how this could be mitigated if needed.

-##### Proposed Solutions
+##### Solution

-1. **Have it well documented that `validation-gen`only support one-deep typedef:
-    *   Pro: Doesn't require any additional architectural changes to `validation-gen`.
-    *   Con: Opens the door for potential UX issues for users and validations generally as there is the potential for unintended outcomes when adding IDL tags.

-2. Re-discover the chain of typedefs to support and implement nested typedef for IDL tags
-    *   Pro: Better UX for users as it reduces chance users get unintended outcomes when adding IDL tags.
-    *   Pro: More intuitive, allows for supporting nested typedef for IDL tags.
-    *   Con: Different than Go's "usual" semantic.
-    *   Con: Requires implementing logic for re-discovering the chain of typedef.
+**NOTE**: The solution below does not target the v1.33 timeline but v1.34+ when this functionality is more relevant as more users utilize Declarative Validation.

-3. Implement the chain of typedefs logic BUT only use it to issue warnings/errors to not do that
-    *   Pro: Better UX for users as they are notified not to use IDL tags that might lead to unintended outcomes when adding IDL tags
+To mitigate this issue for users we will implement the chain of typedefs logic and use this to lint IDL tags such that we issue warnings/errors to alert users of the behaviour of n-deep nested typedefs cases.
+This way there is better UX for users as they are notified not to use IDL tags that might lead to unintended outcomes when adding IDL tags (vs only documenting this)
-    *   Con: Requires implementing the chain of typedefs logic.

-<<[/UNRESOLVED]>>
+As we get feedback from our design partners, if there is a necessity to extend the above AST logic that is used for linting to instead allow for full support of n-deep nested typedefs we will implement re-discovering the chain of typedefs and implement nested typedef for IDL tags.

 ### Migration Plan